specklesystems/speckle-docs/user/teklastructures.md

 The connector does not take care of updating existing elements within the project.

-## Revit & BIM Data to Tekla Structures
+## Revit and BIM Data to Tekla Structures

 When sending from elements from Revit, Speckle takes care of converting the data to a Speckle friendly format.
-If you're curious about how this data is being structured, please have a look at our [Objects Kit class definitions](https://github.com/specklesystems/speckle-sharp/tree/master/Objects/Objects/BuiltElements).
+If you're curious about how this data is being structured, please have a look at our [Objects kit class definitions](https://github.com/specklesystems/speckle-sharp/tree/master/Objects/Objects/BuiltElements).

 You can send models into Revit and recieve them currently with geometric properties.
 We are still working a bit more on this workflow, and it will become a bit more refined as time goes on.
 Stay tuned for more !